MLB playoffs 2023: Breaking down the wild-card matchups, X-factors, deal-breakers and predictions

 Diamondbacks: Arizona has limped to the finish line and will enter as underdogs against a dominant Brewers pitching staff.
 The main pitfall would be failing to get on base enough to use their thrilling team speed.
 Their best hope stems from Zac Gallen and Merrill Kelly.
 Both pitchers are capable of shutting down a Brewers offense that isn’t terrifying and allowing the young lineup to scratch out some runs.

 Brewers: Pitching, pitching, pitching.
 Milwaukee’s run prevention has been unmatched in the second half of the season.
-The rotation of Burnes, Woodruff and Peralta, combined with a dynamite Devin Williams-led bullpen, will give the Brewers reason to feel good heading into every single game.
+The rotation took a big hit Monday, with the news that Brandon Woodruff is out for the wild-card round and possibly longer due to a right shoulder capsular injury.
+Still, starts from Corbin Burnes and Freddy Peralta, combined with a dynamite, Devin Williams-led bullpen, will give the Brewers reason to feel good heading into most every game.
 A little offense should be plenty, but the chief worry for Craig Counsell’s club revolves around whether a merely average group of bats will stand up against postseason pitching.

 Prediction: